 Abraham Lincoln in 1861 Dixie

-There is always hard times during any war.
+There are always hard times.
+Hard times will come and they will go.
+One of the worst of times however is war.
+There are different types of wars.
 This week’s Cat Warfare letter is about a different kind of war…politics.
 There is an old saying that all is fair in love, war and politics.
 No rules at all.
 I can answer your questions on the war and politics, but any other questions should be directed to your dad.

-Elections can sometimes feel like a war and can seem almost scary.
-This election seems to have divided our nation more so that many in recent memory.
-However, when people go to vote on November 8, 2016, this country is not even a little bit as divided as when our nation’s voters cast their ballots on Election Day….November 8, 1864.
+Politics and elections can sometimes feel like a war and can seem almost scary.
+This past election seems to have divided our nation more so that many in recent memory.
+However, this country is not even a little bit as divided as when our nation’s voters cast their ballots on Election Day….November 8, 1864.

 President and Vice President Canidates Republican and Democratic 1864